VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 -If a ZeroDivisionError occurs or some data doesn't exist the value of the variable will be defaulted to 0

--All data is retrieved from `https://www.nseindia.com/api/option-chain-indices?symbol=*index_name*`
+-All data is retrieved from https://www.nseindia.com/api/option-chain-indices?symbol={index_name}

+-[tksheet](https://pypi.org/project/tksheet/) is used for the table containing the data

+-[auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file

 -[stream-to-logger](https://pypi.org/project/streamtologger/) is used for debug logging

--[auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file

 ## Features: